Pelumi Olajengbesi

 Pelumi Jacob Olajengbesi is an Abuja-based Nigerian lawyer and columnist.
-He is the current Convener of the Coalition of Public Interests Lawyers and Advocates (COPA) in Nigeria.
+He is the current Convener of the Coalition of Public Interests Lawyers and Advocates (COPA) in Nigeria and also a Senior Partner at an Abuja-based law firm, Law Corridor.

 Early life

 Born in Zaria, Kaduna State, Olajengbesi attended Manuwa Memorial Grammar School Iju Odo, and Holy Flocks of Christ Secondary School, Ondo State.
 He proceeded to College of Education in Ikere, Ekiti State where he earned National Certificate in Education before proceeding to the University of Abuja where he obtained a Bachelor's Degree in Law and served as the President of the Student Union Government.
 In 2016, he was called to the Nigerian Bar as a Barrister and Solicitor of the Supreme Court of the Federal Republic of Nigeria after completing his law school program in the Lagos Law School Campus, Nigeria.
 He co-founded LAW Corridor in 2017, where he continues his legal practice with focus on Public Interests law.